srikomm/srikomm.github.io/docs/_posts/2025-02-23-Home Loan transfer experience.md

 for the break to be only 2 months but due to lack of hiring in the IT industry at that  time, it took few more months for me find a new job.
 Then they attached this explanation letter to the loan application and resent it to the head office and then after 3 days my loan was approved.

+Then on a pre decided day we go to the bank to sign all the documents.
+Once the loan agreement is signed it needs to be franked, so we took it to a nearby franking shop, got it franked and returned it to the bank.
+Franking charges were 750.

 So immediately a loan account was opened on my name and the loan amount is disbursed to that account.
 Now I got a loan outstanding letter from LICHFL on the next day, this mentions the exact loan outstanding amount for that particular day and then go to SBI to get a DD for the exact amount and then take it back to LICHFL to submit it.
 Once this is done, LICHFL takes 10-15 days to get the orginal